-Educators Instructional practices shall promote personalization and high expectations and enable so that each student may successfully engage with the curriculum delivered and meet graduation requirements.
-Practices employed by educators shall include examining and teaching a subject from multiple academic perspectives and encouraging students to engage with and synthesize diverse perspectives and narratives, including those from the students' lived experiences, into a coherent understanding or analysis.
-Classroom instruction shall include a range of research evidence-based instructional strategies that most effectively improve student learning and engage all students, as identified by national and Vermont guidance and locally collected and analyzed student data.
+Educators Instructional practices shall promote personalization and high expectations for each student and enable to successfully engage in the curriculum delivered and meet graduation requirements.
+Practices employed by educators shall include examining and teaching a subject from multiple academic perspectives and encouraging students to engage with and to synthesize diverse perspectives and narratives, including those from the students' lived experiences, into a coherent understanding or analysis.
+Classroom instruction shall include a range of research evidence-based instructional strategies that most effectively improve student learning and